kumakyoo42/oma-file-formats/OMA.md

       string key
       string value

-Tags are saved as a list of key-value-pairs, preceded by the count of these pairs.
+Tags are saved as a list of key-value pairs, preceded by the count of these pairs.
 Each pair consists of two strings, the key and the value of the tag.
 Key and value of block and slice, if any, must be repeated here.